 Non-nutritive sweeteners have no calories and no carbs and include natural sweeteners like monk fruit and stevia and artificial sweeteners like sucralose and aspartame.

 - Stevia (brand names: PureVia, Sweet Leaf, Truvia).
 Stevia is 200 times sweeter than sugar and can be used in cold and hot beverages, baking, and cooking.
 Although stevia is a natural sweetener with zero calories and zero carbohydrates, it is often combined with erythritol or other sweeteners.

 - Monk fruit (Monk Fruit in the Raw, Pure Lo, Pure Fruit).
 Also known as Lou han go, monk fruit is 2oo to 300 times sweeter than sugar.
 It is made from monk fruit gourd, which is grown in China.
 Like stevia, monk fruit is a natural zero calories, zero-carb sweetener.

-Considerations: In addition to zero carbs, zero-calorie, diabetes-friendly sweeteners, these natural sweeteners may provide additional benefits.
+Considerations.
+In addition to zero carbs, and zero-calorie, diabetes-friendly sweeteners, these natural sweeteners may provide additional benefits.
 For example, stevia may also help reduce high blood pressure.
 Some studies also suggest stevia has anti-obesity, antioxidant, anti-cancer, anti-inflammatory, and antimicrobial effects and may also help improve kidney function.

 Cautious: In very rare cases, stevia may cause allergic reactions.
 Some products combine stevia or monk fruit with erythritol, other sugar alcohols, and artificial sweaters like sucralose.
 Choose non-GMO products from a reputable company.
 Some studies found counterfeit stevia products which were mixed with artificial sweeteners.